AmandeepSinghDhalla/Machine-Learning/README.md

-# Machine-Learning-Projects
+# Machine-Learning-Practice
-All the projects which were woth practicing or which I was a part of are present in this library.
-I will be sharing all the deails and insights that I got from these projects here.
+All the projects which were worth practicing or which I was a part of are present in this library.
+I will be sharing all the details and insights that I got from these projects here.